toivoh/tt08-demo-deluxe/docs/info.md

 	- The `t_` outputs are used when `pmod_vga_pinout` is low.
 This fits the TinyVGA Pmod pinout. (`p_` only outputs are not driven.)
 	- The `p_` outputs are used when `pmod_vga_pinout` is high.
 This fits the Pmod VGA pinout.
 - `logo_shadow_off`: When high, removes the logo's shadow (like in the non-deluxe version).

+If using A Pmod VGA as output, set `rgb444_mode` unless you want the original RGB222 experience.

+For the demo competition, set `pmod_vga_pinout` and `rgb444_mode` if you have a Pmod VGA, and please consider if you can still hook up the sound.
+Don't set any of the other inputs.

 ## External hardware